iron-horse/StockMarket/README.md

 ### For Unit Test

-    - Start/Restart the dev server using
+    - Restart the dev server using

         - grunt run:dev